curoles/kbdevstat/kmodule/kbd_events.md

 2. I will have to handle events from USB internal or external keyboard separately, double work.

+## Can we install our interrupt handler for IRQ1?

 Let us explore first problem by using [IRQ handler example].
 The code explicitly removes existing handler by doing `free_irq(1, NULL);` inside `init_module()`.
 And the comments suggest that only one handler can be installed.
+Is it really the case?
 Let us test it with following code:

 ```c